JMuckian94/Allstar-Gyms-MS1/README.md

 Carousel was changing heights to suit image aspect ratio instead of remaining within its desired container.

 ##### - Fix
 Applied CSS styling to set max-height to 500px.
 I also added a container-fluid Bootstrap class so that the carousel always took up 100% screen width.
+Made the carousel disappear on smaller screen sizes.

 ##### - Verdict : Issue resolved